-At this point seven individuals from four different species were encased in amber in what is known today as New Jersey.
+At this point, seven individuals from four different species were encased in amber in what is known today as New Jersey.
 In 1998 these little fossils were found by Dr. David Grimaldi of the American Museum of Natural History.
-These fossils proved important because it revealed that ants are probably considerably older in order to have reached at least four distinct species at the time.
-It also has revealed that the social structure of ants was in fact around at the time.
+They proved important because they revealed that ants must be probably considerably older in order to have reached at least four distinct species at the time.
+It also has revealed that the social structure of ants was intact around at the time.
 This likely makes them the first insects to have complex social structures.
-In essence they were likely the first city builders long before man caught on.
+In essence, they were likely the first city builders long before humanity caught on.

 That's a Lot of Ants!

 Today, ants are the most populous living creatures on the planet with the largest biomass of any other animal.
 That means that if they all came together and got weighed, they'd be even heavier than the combined weight of the human population!
 So when did this population boom start?
 Paleontologists say they started to flourish in enormous numbers around 50 million years ago.

 The social life of ants proves to be a fascinating topic.
 Ants operate in a matriarchal society, usually led by one queen in the colony.
 This queen is a baby-making machine; besides giving orders to her minions, she also works very hard to continuously lay eggs.
 This she does after mating with winged drones (male ants) and returning to the nest.

 After mating, a queen is able to lay fertilized eggs on a continuous basis for months to come.
 She is capable of choosing the sex and status of each egg and spends most of her time creating more workers, but occasionally does throw male offspring and successors to her insect throne.
 Male ants are always winged so they can mate with a queen mid-air.
 This is their only purpose in life and they serve to complete no other work.